U.S. Embassy Stockholm, Sweden - STK

 • Proof of your U.S. petitioner’s status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).

 • Evidence of the relationship between the petitioner and visa applicant(such as photographs, letters, or emails).
 Please note that you may not bring your phone, tablet or computer to the interview.
-If you communicate through Skype/Viber/WhatsApp or online platforms, you can instead print screenshots of some of your communications.
+If you communicate through Skype/Viber/WhatsApp or online platforms, you may wish to print screenshots of some of your communications.

 If you are married: Your original marriage certificate, English translation, and a photocopy.